-We first consider the RESERVATION variant, and analyze its performance while applying a priority rule that favors large jobs and uses any priority for small jobs.
+1) Result for RESERVATION: We first consider the RESER-VATION variant, while applying a priority rule that favors large jobs and uses any priority for small jobs.
 We call this rule Large Job First (LJF).
 Specifically, a job is said to be large if its processor allocation is at least $\frac{P+1}{2}$, and small otherwise.
 The LJF rule specifies that: (1) all large jobs have higher priority than all small jobs; (2) the priorities for large jobs are based on decreasing processor allocation; and (3) the priorities for small jobs are defined arbitrarily.

 The following proposition shows the performance of RESERVATION in any failure scenario using the above LJF rule.
-The result matches the 3approximation ratio [3, 42] known for failure-free jobs.
+The result matches the 3-approximation ratio [2], [29] known for failure-free jobs.